dolittle/DotNET.Applications/Documentation/tooling/build_tool.md

   "application": "0d577eb8-a70b-4e38-aca8-f85b3166bdc2",
   "boundedContext": "f660966d-3a74-44e6-8268-a9aefbae6115",
   "boundedContextName": "Shop",
-  "useModules": true,
-  "generateProxies": true,
-  "proxiesBasePath": "Features",
-  "namespaceSegmentsToStrip": {}
+  "backend": {
+    "language" "csharp"
   }
+}
 ```

 * application - The GUID of the Application that this *Bounded Context* belongs to
 * boundedContext - The GUID of the *Bounded Context*
-* useModules - Whether or not the 'Bounded Context' topology structure is Module-based or Feature-based.
-If it’s Module-based then the *Topology* will consist of a list of [*Modules*](https://dolittle.io/overview/bounded_context) with a list of [*Features*](https://dolittle.io/overview/bounded_context).
-If it’s Feature-based it’ll consist of just a list of *Features*.
-* generateProxies - Whether or not we should generate, at the moment, ReadModel and Query proxy classes for the web interaction layer.
-* proxiesBasePath - The base path relative to the path where the build is performed from where the proxies will be created.
-* namespaceSegmentsToStrip - A dictionary of where the Value is a list of namespace-segments to strip from the namespace when creating the Artifacts when the first segment of the namespace is equal to the Key.
+* boundedContextName - The name of the *Bounded Context*
+* backend - Configuration of the backend
+* backend.language - The language of the backend configuration, very important for the dolittle cli tool.
+Only supports 'csharp' for now

 ## Topology
 One important aspect of *Bounded Contexts* is its topology.
 The platform needs to have some metadata for *Artifacts*, which *Feature* it belongs to is one such.
 To be able to map out a *Bounded Context's* *Features* we need to first define its *Topology*.
 When the *Build Tool* is referenced in a .csproj it will take the assembly and referenced assemblies and it will start discovering *Artifacts*.
 After it has discovered all the *Artifacts* of the *Bounded Context* it will try define the topology of the *Bounded Structure*.
-Based on the "useModules" and "namespaceSegmentsToStrip" options in the configuration the *Build Tool* will look at the type paths of the *Artifact* CLR types and create a topology structure based on this type path where *Artifacts*
+Based on "DolittleUseModules" and "DolittleNamespaceSegmentsToStrip" options in the configuration the *Build Tool* will look at the type paths of the *Artifact* CLR types and create a topology structure based on this type path.

 {{% notice warning %}}
 For the *Build Tool* to work you actually also have to reference to Dolittle.DependencyInversion.Autofac in order for the assembly discovery and the IoC container mechanisms to work.
 You should get a runtime error in the *Build Tool* dll if this is not in place.